SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. [Target: V2.7] Graphical editor for controller layouts

 #### General
+  1. [Target: V2.6] Rework of the picture recognition algorithm
-  1. [Target: V2.6] Again, better UI flow in the configuration tool and larger window size
+  2. [Target: V2.6] Again, better UI flow in the configuration tool and larger window size
-  2. [Target: V2.6] Plugin support for the configuration tool
+  3. [Target: V2.7] Plugin support for the configuration tool
-  3. Choosing a specific theme depending on the selected simulation game
+  4. Choosing a specific theme depending on the selected simulation game
-  4. [Target: V4.0] An interview based setup wizard, which guides through the configuration process
+  5. [Target: V4.0] An interview based setup wizard, which guides through the configuration process